tonytrill/numerai/README.md

 ```

 #### Feature Engineering
 Unfortunately the data set was entirely encrypted and features were unnamed.
-This meant applying intuition around the project was impossible.
+This meant applying intuition around the project was impossible and generating new features would be a challenge.
+In order to determine important features and important interactions between features.
+I created

 ### Predictive Modeling